 The mixed economy, responding to a variety of pressures, appears to evolve naturally into a culture based around mass consumption and convenience, the latter a lure corporations use to entice desirable forms of behavior on the part of the masses.
 The state tries to regulate corporate behavior, but rarely succeeds as more than a blunt instrument.

 So what? (some might ask).
 Is it not true that the masses’ standard of living has been greatly increased?
 Even the poor are better off, poverty always having been a relative concept.

 Unfortunately, matters are not as simple as that.
-It is true enough that Stage Three political economy satisfies needs through advancing technology and improved access, leaving most of us better off than were royalty just a few short centuries ago.
+It is true enough that Third Stage political economy satisfies needs through advancing technology and improved access, leaving most of us better off than were royalty just a few short centuries ago.

 But once the majority of basic needs are satisfied for the bulk of the population, what occurs next?

 Third Stage political economy (whether we call it capitalism or a mixed economy) cannot stand still.
 Companies must continue to produce and sell, otherwise they fail and must lay people off.
 That means the masses must buy what the companies produce, or the marketplace is glutted, prices fall, again profits cannot be made, and the system falls into crisis.
 Thus the obsession with economic growth as a sign of economic health, despite finite space and finite resources, even if everyone must take on debt to make it work.
 The masses need jobs, after all.
 Entrepreneurs need buyers.
 Economic growth supplies both, within a system that is constantly changing and churning.
 Joseph Schumpeter referred to this last as creative destruction (see his Capitalism, Socialism and Democracy, 1947).
 Economists tend to approve.
 So do advertisers!
 Advertising schemes are devised to create artificial needs in advanced political-economies so that people will buy!
 (Individuals are often better off, of course, if they keep their money!)